 How to raise agricultural yields with less environmental pollution?
 This is the main question of FACCE’s Knowledge Network Sustainable Intensification (KNSI).
 KNSI is an expert community of policymakers, research funders and scientists, led by a committee (think tank) consisting of 16 representatives of eight Northern European countries.
-The committee, that meets twice a year, aims to stimulate international collaboration on Sustainable Intensification (SI).
+The aim of the committee is to stimulate international collaboration on Sustainable Intensification (SI).

 Every country has its own policy plans, research themes, innovation projects and model farms, intended to modernize livestock and arable farming.
 The committee’s role is to map, compare and discuss these national initiatives, so that the network can formulate recommendations at national and European levels.
 For example: how could pilot farms in dairy or arable, sheep or cattle collaborate in the different countries?
 Are there knowledge-gaps that must be filled, or best-practices that have to be shared?